apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/devtools_continued.md

 # [](#finish-devtools) Finish with DevTools

-In the first part of the DevTools tutorial, we were able to collect information about a single website from our fake <a href="https://demo-webstore.apify.org/" target="_blank">"Morgan Webstore" e-commerce site</a>.
+In the first part of the DevTools tutorial, we were able to collect information about a single website from our super-legit <a href="https://demo-webstore.apify.org/" target="_blank">"Fakestore" e-commerce site</a>.
 If you missed the previous part, we suggest going through it to understand the basic concepts, but you don't need any of the code from there, we will start from scratch.

 ## [](#looping) Looping over elements